ietf-teep/architecture/draft-ietf-teep-architecture.md

 mandatory-to-implement algorithm suite to another over time.
 This feature is also known as crypto agility.
 Protocol evolution is greatly simplified when crypto agility is already considered during the design of the protocol.
-In the case of Open Trust Protocol (OTrP) the diverse range of use cases, from trusted app updates for smart phones and tablets to updates of code on higher-end IoT devices, creates the need for different
+In the case of the Open Trust Protocol (OTrP) the diverse range of use cases, from trusted app updates for smart phones and tablets to updates of code on higher-end IoT devices, creates the need for different